CLSherrod/clsherrod.github.io/_posts/2018-04-30-living-miami-vice-lifestyle-without-the-drugs.md

 And that is probably why I lost my first job because I showed up looking like Sonny Crocket.
 Oh well, I looked awesome.

-I even recorded each show on VHS tape.</span>
+I even recorded each show on VHS tape.

 I carried those VHS tapes with all my moves for the next twenty-something years.
 Finally selling them on Craigslist since I could get a digital stream and I was planning to travel around the world slowly.